unlikelyUsual/portfolio/src/pages/posts/payment_handle.md

 tags: ["fintech", "payment"]
 ---

-In this blog, we are going to unfold everything that there is to know about, the **Payment Handling,** and more.
+In this blog, we are going to unfold everything that there is to know about, the Payment Handling and more.
 We bet by the end of the blog, you will have a better understanding of system.

 As a backend engineer at Fello, a startup in the e-financial space, I was tasked with designing and developing a secure, robust, and scalable solution for handling payments.

 The growth rate of electronic transactions went higher than [10%](https://www.mckinsey.com/~/media/mckinsey/industries/financial%20services/our%20insights/accelerating%20winds%20of%20change%20in%20global%20payments/2020-mckinsey-global-payments-report-vf.pdf) in India.
 Digital payments are on rise every year.
 Every business has unique needs, and every business needs tailored payment solutions.

-## Easy Right ?
+## Easy Right?

 ![Get Ready](/images/tenor.gif "Get Ready")